 Child Support Enforcement Methods

-When it comes to child support payments, various enforcement methods are employed to ensure that parents fulfill their financial obligations.
-These methods are implemented when a parent fails to pay child support as ordered by the court.
+Courts and agencies use various enforcement methods to ensure parents meet their child support obligations.
+If a parent fails to make payments as ordered, authorities step in to enforce compliance.
 Here are some of the most common enforcement methods used:

 Enforcement Methods | Description |